magento/knowledge-base/src/troubleshooting/general/error-purging-cache-in-admin.md

 labels: Magento Commerce Cloud,admin,error,cache, 2.3.0, 2.4.2-p1, 2.3.7, 2.3.1, 2.3.2, 2.3.2-p2, 2.3.3, 2.3.3-p1, 2.3.4, 2.3.4-p2, 2.3.5-p1, 2.3.5-p2, 2.4.0, 2.3.6, 2.4.0-p1, 2.4.1, 2.3.6-p1, 2.4.2
 ---

 This article explains how to identify the cause of an error message that occurs when purging the cache in Magento Commerce Admin.
-When you attempt to purge cache through the admin you receive the following message:
+When you attempt to purge cache through the Admin you receive the following message:
 */app/project-id/pub/media/catalog/product/cache/directory/filename" file can't be deleted.
 Warning!unlink(/app/project id/pub/media/catalog/product/cache/directory/filename): No such file or directory*

 ## Affected products and versions